-Type Investigations, formerly the Investigative Fund, is organizing the Ida B. Wells Fellowship to promote diversity in journalism by helping to create a pipeline of investigative reporters of colour who bring diverse backgrounds, experiences and interests to their work in 2019.
+Type Investigations, formerly the Investigative Fund, invites applications for the Ida B Wells Fellowship to promote diversity in journalism by helping to create a pipeline of investigative reporters of colour who bring diverse backgrounds, experiences and interests to their work in 2020.

 Type Investigations holds an annual competition in the spring to select the fellows, who will be expected to publish or air their findings in a U.S. media outlet within one year of the start of the fellowship.